open-telemetry/opentelemetry-collector-contrib/pkg/translator/jaeger/README.md

 # OpenTelemetry to Jaeger Transformation

 This document defines the transformation between OpenTelemetry and Jaeger Spans.
-The generic transformation [rules specified here](../../common/mapping-to-non-otlp.md) also apply.
+The generic transformation [rules specified here][common-mapping-rules] also apply.
 If a particular generic transformation rule and the rule in this document contradict then the rule in this document MUST be used.